 Toni Dove’s The Dress That Eats Souls:

-A new installation incorporating interactive video, sound and robotics.
+An installation incorporating interactive video, sound and robotics.

 A viewer stands in a pool of light in a dark room.
 A Dress with a robotic bodice and a huge scrim skirt is cabled to the walls, swaying on motor driven wheels.
 Movement activates the Dress and it tells its story.
 Video projections transform the skirt, speeding you through time as fashions change, while robotic movement mirrors your movement.
 Projections on an overhead screen reflect historical events and POV video allows you see through the eyes of those who have worn the Dress, accompanied by their interior voices.